sismo-core/sismo-docs/tutorials/sismo-connect/request-data-privately-with-sismo-connect.md

 ### Select or create your group of users and get the groupId

-The core concept of sismoConnect is to enable users to selectively disclose statements to applications regarding pieces of personal data, that we call Data Shards, stored in their Data Vault.
+The core concept of Sismo Connect is to enable users to selectively disclose statements to applications regarding pieces of personal data, that we call Data Shards, stored in their Data Vault.
 This is done through the use of zero-knowledge proofs.
 Data Shards originate from groups that can also be created in the Factory.

 All groups created on the Sismo protocol are public, so if someone has already created a group that meets your needs, you can reuse it.
 You can explore all existing groups on our [**Factory explorer**](https://factory.sismo.io/groups-explorer).
 If you have very specific needs, you can create your own group using our [**no-code interface**](https://factory.sismo.io/groups-explorer) or by following this [**tutorial**](../sismo-hub/create-your-group.md) to submit a pull request to our repository.

-If you create a new group in the Factory, when members of this group will add their account in their Data Vault, they will get the associated Data Shard and will be able to start proving statements from it (e.g. I own one shard of “contributors to The Merge” group) when using sismoConnect.
+If you create a new group in the Factory, when members of this group will add their account in their Data Vault, they will get the associated Data Shard and will be able to start proving statements from it (e.g. I own one shard of “contributors to The Merge” group) when using Sismo Connect.

-To use a group in a sismoConnect app, we need to find its unique group ID (groupId).
+To use a group in a Sismo Connect app, we need to find its unique group ID (groupId).
 To do so, you can use the [group explorer in the Factory](https://factory.sismo.io/groups-explorer?search=sismo-contributors):

 <figure><img src="../../.gitbook/assets/Capture d’écran 2023-04-12 à 16.10.37.png" alt=""><figcaption><p>sismo-contributors search result in the group explorer</p></figcaption></figure>

 It’s better to try it out yourself, but you should ultimately find the group’s unique id that interests you, we will take the groupId of `sismo-contributors` group for example `0xe9ed316946d3d98dfcd829a53ec9822e`

 Congratulations!
-You now have an appId (`0x0ad03e347304dd6c19d9aa75db8659d9`) and a groupId (`0xe9ed316946d3d98dfcd829a53ec9822e`), which means you can request some data from your users with [sismoConnect](../../readme/sismo-connect.md).
+You now have an appId (`0x0ad03e347304dd6c19d9aa75db8659d9`) and a groupId (`0xe9ed316946d3d98dfcd829a53ec9822e`), which means you can request some data from your users with [Sismo Connect](../../readme/sismo-connect.md).
 Let’s focus on how to request and verify proofs.

 ### Request Data ownership proof from your users on your frontend

 Now that you have an app and a group that users should prove membership in, you need to send your users to the Sismo Vault app to generate the required proof.
-When redirected, users will be able to privately create a proof from their Data Vault and the personal piece of data that comes from the requested group in sismoConnect before sending it to you.
+When redirected, users will be able to privately create a proof from their Data Vault and the personal piece of data that comes from the requested group in Sismo Connect before sending it to you.

 To do that you will need to use one of our packages: